 Write compelling product descriptions that sell

-Your product descriptions are a powerful way to help customers make more informed purchase decisions, and they can also help you minimise returns and customer service issues.
+Your product descriptions are a powerful way to help customers make more informed purchase decisions, and it can also help you minimize returns and customer service issues.
 Make your descriptions scannable with bullets so customers can quickly get what they need and make a purchase.